Erdogan says Turkey will boycott US electronics, lira steadies

-President Tayyip Erdogan said on Tuesday that Turkey would boycott electronic products from the United States, retaliating in a row with Washington that has helped drive the lira to record lows.
+President Tayyip Erdogan said on Tuesday that Turkey would boycott electronic products from the United States, retaliating in a row with Washington that helped drive the lira to record lows.

 The lira`s weakness has rippled through global markets.
 Its drop of as much as 18 percent on Friday hit European and U.S. stocks as investors fretted about banks` exposure to Turkey.

-It was supported by news of a planned conference call on Thursday in which the finance minister will seek to reassure investors concerned by Erdogan`s influence over the economy and his resistance to interest rate hikes to tackle double-digit inflation.
+It was supported by news of a planned conference call in which the finance minister will seek to reassure investors concerned by Erdogan`s influence over the economy and his resistance to interest rate hikes to tackle double-digit inflation.

 Erdogan says Turkey is the target of an economic war, and has made repeated calls for Turks to sell their dollars and euros to shore up the national currency.

 "Together with our people, we will stand decisively against the dollar, forex prices, inflation and interest rates.
-We will protect our economic independence by being tight knit together," he told members of his AK Party in a speech.
+We will protect our economic independence by being tight-knit together," he told members of his AK Party in a speech.

 Chanting "Damn America", they unfurled a banner saying "we will win the economic war", the Demiroren agency said.
 Amid calls to "burn" the dollars, the group headed to a bank branch where they converted the money, it said.